-If during the course of a meeting it becomes apparent for the first time that discipline or potential discipline could arise, the Employer will stop the meeting and inform the employee of their right to representation, if they so desire, and provide a reasonable opportunity to both obtain representation and confer confidentially before proceeding with the meeting.
+If during the course of a meeting it becomes apparent for the first time that discipline or potential discipline could arise, the Employer will stop the meeting and inform the employee of their right to representation.
+If the BUE desires representation, the Employer will provide a reasonable opportunity to both obtain representation and confer confidentially before proceeding with the meeting.